-The monastery used to play a significant role, the abbot had a high position within the region.
-The monastery school was well known and in the Metten choir from 1700 to 1702 even Johann Sebastian Bach sang as choirboy.
-For this reason, the church square is today called Johann Sebastian Bach Platz.
+The monastery used to play an important role, the abbot had a high position within the region.
+The monastery school was well known and from 1700 to 1702 even Johann Sebastian Bach sang as a choirboy in the Mettenchor.
+For this reason the church square is now called Johann Sebastian Bach Platz.

-In 956, Otto I, the Great, allowed the Michaelis Monastery to collect customs revenues from the salt production of the Lüneburg Saline.
+In 956, Otto I, the Great, allowed the Michaelis Monastery to receive customs duties from the production of salt in the Lüneburg saltworks.
 This document is the oldest in which the monastery is mentioned and at the same time the oldest proof of existence for the city of Lüneburg.

-Originally, the church and the monastery were built on the Lüneburg limestone mountain, but were then demolished after a storm by the citizens of Lüneburg and rebuilt within the city walls at the foot of the Kalkberg.
-The laying of the foundation stone for today's St. Michaelis Church took place in 1376, and the tower was built until 1434.
-A problem of the construction is still the statics, the church stands nevertheless on a demolition edge of the underground salt stick.
-Up to 70 cm, the mighty columns inside the church are already out of balance.
+Originally the church and the monastery were built on the Lüneburg Kalkberg, but after a storm by the Lüneburg citizens they were removed and rebuilt within the city walls at the foot of the Kalkberg.
+The foundation stone for today's St. Michaelis Church was laid in 1376, the tower was built until 1434.
+A problem of the construction is still the statics, the church stands on the edge of the underground salt dome.
+The mighty columns inside the church are up to 70 cm out of alignment.

-As the only monastery in the Principality of Lüneburg, the monastery of St. Michael was not repealed on the occasion of the Reformation and continued to exist as a male monastery.
-Today, the church belongs to the Klosterkammer Hannover, which is also responsible for their maintenance.
+As the only monastery in the Principality of Lüneburg, the St. Michaelis Monastery was not abolished during the Reformation and continued to exist as a male monastery.
+Today the church belongs to the monastery chamber of Hanover, which is also responsible for its maintenance.

-The Church of St. Michaelis is an important work of brick Gothic and as a reliably open church during the day, except for worship times, open to visitors.
+The Church of St. Michaelis is an important work of brick Gothic and as a reliably open church it is open to visitors during the day, except during worship times.

 December 6, 2018